readingcat/Course-Project-for-Getting-and-Cleaning-Data/README.md

-# Course Project for Getting and Cleaning Data
+# ReadMe: Course Project for Getting and Cleaning Data

 ## This repository contains the following files: